NEU-SNS/wehe-cmdline/README.md

   * Log files are in the format `ui_<randomID>_<historyCount>_<exitCode>.txt`.

 **Exit Codes**

+Each error exit code corresponds to a specific spot in the code where execution of the tests was terminated.
+CTRL+F the exit status on the code base to find where each of these locations are located.

 | Exit Code | Exit Status         | Explanation                                                   |
 |-----------|---------------------|---------------------------------------------------------------|